Ederson errors sum up Man City's sloppiness in dismal derby defeat | Goal.com

 Phil Foden, who was dangerous from right wing in the Carabao Cup victory over Aston Villa a week, struggled to be as effective in his all-Mancunian battle with Brandon Williams, while the no-nonsense Aaron Wan-Bissaka effectively shut down the influence of Raheem Sterling on the opposite flank.

-At least Sergio Aguero looked like he was desperate to set yet another record, with the Argentine three goals away from being the greatest derby goalscorer of all-time for either side.
+At least Sergio Aguero looked like he was desperate to set yet another record, with the Argentine three goals away from becoming the greatest derby goalscorer of all time for either side.

 He robbed Luke Shaw to create City’s only real chance in the first half, for Raheem Sterling, and had the ball in the back the net just after the break only the goal to be disallowed for a marginal offside.

-Sterling and Foden both went close to equalisers towards the end but another blank and Ederson's errors cost City dearly.
+Sterling and Foden both went close to equalisers towards the end but another blank in front of goal, coupled with Ederson's errors, cost City dearly.

 Obviously, this derby defeat won't hurt City's Premier League position.
 But a similarly insipid start against Madrid could leave their Champions League dream in tatters.